KJ Henry: Cleveland Browns

 On July 23, 2025, Henry was claimed off waivers by the Cleveland Browns.
 He was waived on August 24 and re-signed to the practice squad on September 10.
 On September 23, Henry was released from the practice squad.

 Philadelphia Eagles (second stint)

 On October 2, 2025, Henry signed with the Philadelphia Eagles' practice squad, but was released the next day.

 Pittsburgh Steelers

 On October 11, 2025, Henry signed with the Pittsburgh Steelers' practice squad.
 He was waived on November 4.

 Cleveland Browns (second stint)

 On November 11, 2025, Henry signed with the Cleveland Browns' practice squad.

+Pittsburgh Steelers (second stint)

+On January 14, 2026, Henry signed a reserve/futures contract with the Pittsburgh Steelers.
+On June 26, he was waived by the Steelers.

+San Francisco 49ers

+On July 29, 2026, Henry signed a one-year contract with the San Francisco 49ers.
+On August 12, Henry was waived by the 49ers with an injury designation.